How To Ship Your Car From Anywhere To Korea, Stress-Free! Post Finale!

 c.
 Another “Power of Attorney” that will allow the Shipping Company to get the car through U.S. Customs onto their shipping company’s boat.

-2. I still used the auto insurance from the bank in the U.S. It was a simple phone call and I told them I was no longer in the United States and would like to cancel my U.S. driving coverage and start a coverage to drive in Korea.
+2. I still used the auto insurance from the bank in the U.S. It was a simple phone call and I told them I was no longer in the United States and would like to cancel my U.S. driving coverage and start a international insurance coverage to drive in Korea.
 They did their thing, and I received a copy of my new auto insurance coverage for Korea by email.
 The auto insurance coverage was now an international driving coverage.
 This meant I could drive in Korea, but not in the U.S.

 3. I gave the shipping company the rest of the information they requested.
 Initially, I scanned and emailed all the materials they requested, but it turns out they needed the original Power of Attorney.
 So I went to FedEx and Priority mailed the shipping company my original stamped sealed Power of Attorneys.
 I sent it out Wednesday afternoon, and it got to them Friday morning.
 It only cost me $40.